jayinc/docs/content/slu-examples/example-configuration/voice-faq.md

 weight: 4
 ---
 # Basic information
-This configuration demonstrates voice activated navigation shortcuts to different parts of a website.
-For example, the user utterance *"what is your return policy"* triggers the intent `return_plicy`, which can be used to redirect the user to a relevant page.
+This configuration demonstrates voice activated navigation shortcuts.
+For example, the user utterance *"what is your return policy"* triggers the intent `return_plicy`, which the front-end can use to redirect the user to a relevant page.

 There are seven intents in total, these are: